shivannis/xandr-docs-public/xandr-docs/articles/monetize/difficulties-with-exact-budgeting.md

 the other, each will try to spend the entire budget and will not stop until the campaign or line item budget threshold is reached).

-## How does Xandr combat these issues?
+## How does Microsoft Advertising combat these issues?

 We realize that these inherent fluctuations in budgeting can cause problems for our clients regardless of their overall advertising budget.